Hiking through the vineyard

 As early as the 8th century, Franken Wine grown.
 This is evidenced by deeds of gift that Emperor Charlemagne gave to Hammelburg in 777 and to Würzburg in 779.
 The main growing area for Franconian wine is the Main Valley.
 But wines that taste fresh and fruity also grow on the slopes of the Steigerwald with their Keuperböden.
 There is the Ipsheim market, which is between Bad Windsheim and Neustadt an der Aisch in the Aisch valley.
 It is mentioned in a document for the first time in 1189.
 Hoheneck Castle is our goal.

-What needs to be in the in your suitcase ?
+What needs to be in the suitcase ?

 - Remember one light jacket with you, which protects against wind and rain.

 - Check our hiking checklistwhether you have packed everything you need for your hike.

 The sunny day invites you to one Enjoyment tour through the region.
 We take a rental bike from the spa administration in Bad Windsheim and cycle about eight kilometers on the Aischtalradweg to Ipsheim.
 From its local center with baroque farmhouses finally the road branches off to the wine trail.
 The Ipsheim vineyards rise up directly behind the village below Hoheneck Castle, on whose clay soil wines that taste fine and aromatic thrive.